Sandi A. Hohn

-Sandi A. Hohn (born 鈴木 あや, Suzuki Aya, renamed in the U.S. as Sandra O'Neale, December 27, 1952), professionally known as Sandii, is a Japanese singer and vocalist who was a member of the Japanese band Sandii & the Sunsetz.
+Sandi A. Hohn (born 鈴木 あや, Suzuki Aya, renamed in the U.S. as Sandra O'Neale, born December 27, 1952), professionally known as Sandii, is a Japanese singer and vocalist who was a member of the Japanese band Sandii & the Sunsetz.
 Hohn is also notable for her work on the Japanese animated television series Lupin III Part II.

 Early life

 Hohn was born in Tokyo to a Japanese mother and an American father of Irish and Spanish ancestry.
 Her father was in the U.S. Navy and she spent her early life in Japan, but in her early teens, she was adopted and moved to Hawaii, where she began learning hula and Pacific dance.
 (She changed her name to Sandra O'Neale at this time.)

 After becoming accomplished as a singer and dancer, Sandii released her first record "Perusha Neko" under the name Sandi Ai in 1974.
 Returning to Japan in 1975 she was befriended by Kyu Sakamoto, who helped her to get a job as a DJ on NHK TV in Japan.
 Sandii performed during the interval of the "World Popular Song Festival" in late 1975 and secured a record deal with Toho.
 Sandii's debut album, "Sandi Ai", is a mix of Japanese originals and covers of well-known songs by John Lennon and Olivia Newton-John.
 The album was not a great success and Sandii left Toho for Discomate Records.

 In 1976 Sandii performed at the Yamaha World Popular Song Festival as a non-competitor interval act and the next year she won the prestigious “Grand Prix Best Vocal Performance” award with the single Goodbye Morning, her best selling record to date.

 Sandii met Makoto Kubota in 1976, when he was a guest on her NHK TV show and afterward joined his band Yuyake Gakudan ("Sunset Gang") as a backup singer.
 Makoto was an accomplished musician with broad influences and the collaboration went on to be critically acclaimed, though never quite achieving the popular success expected.
 The music of The Sunset Gang was very influenced by blues, Southern and West Coast rock, but later they became increasingly interested in Hawaiian and Okinawan music.
 At this time Sandii also became friends with the future members of the Yellow Magic Orchestra, frequent collaborators with the Sunset Gang; Haruomi Hosono naming her "Sandii" because of the connection with Hawaii.
 However, until 1980 Sandii used a variety of names for different session work e.g. "Sandra Hohn", "Sandi A. Hohn", even "Sandy Ayako".

 On the soundtrack of Lupin The Third Sandii performed the songs "I Miss You Babe" and "Love Squall"; the latter was a single release paired with the theme of the TV series by Yuji Ohno.